-A Level 3 Probabilistic Safety Assessment (PSA) provides estimates related to the public health and other radiological consequences (e.g. contamination of land or food) from the accident sequences that lead to a release of radioactive material to the environment.
-In the conventional progressive three-level PSA framework for nuclear power plants (NPPs), a Level 3 PSA represents the final level of assessment, focusing on the radiological consequences attributable to individual and societal risk (e.g. radiation doses, health effects, contaminated areas, associated economic costs) due to accidents at NPPs and other nuclear installations.
-A Level 3 PSA is directly aimed at assessing the risk for people and the environment from nuclear installations, and therefore constitutes an important tool to be used in achieving compliance with the fundamental safety objective "to protect people and the environment from harmful effects of ionizing radiation" as the IAEA Fundamental Safety Principles, Safety Fundamentals No. SF-1 states.
+A Level 3 Probabilistic Safety Assessment (PSA) provides estimates related to the public health and other societal consequences from the accident sequences that lead to a release of radioactive material to the environment.
+In the three-level PSA framework for nuclear power plants (NPPs), a Level 3 PSA represents an additional level of assessment, focusing on the radiological consequences attributable to individual and societal risk (e.g. radiation doses, health effects, contaminated areas, evacuation considerations, associated economic costs) due to accidents with radioactive releases at NPPs and other nuclear installations.
+A Level 3 PSA is directly aimed at assessing the risk for people and the environment from nuclear installations, and therefore constitutes a possible tool to be used in achieving compliance with the fundamental safety objective "to protect people and the environment from harmful effects of ionizing radiation" as the IAEA Fundamental Safety Principles, Safety Fundamentals No. SF-1 states.

-While Level 1 and Level 2 PSAs have now been carried out for most NPPs worldwide, estimating core/fuel damage frequency and radiological release frequency correspondingly, Level 3 PSA studies are relatively infrequent, however, there have been recent advancements in research and some national regulations in the area of Level 3 PSA.
+While Level 1 and Level 2 PSAs have been completed for most NPPs worldwide, estimating core/fuel damage frequency and radiological release frequency correspondingly, Level 3 PSA studies are relatively uncommon.
+However, there have been recent advancements in research and some national regulations (more information can be found, for example, in publication "Status of Practice for Level 3 Probabilistic Safety Assessments", NEA/CSNI/R(2018)1, 2019) have brought renewed attention in relation to Level 3 PSAs.
+IAEA had also completed number of activities addressing current practices and challenges on Level 3 PSA (see details in the Annex below), outputs of which serve as a supporting information and additional technical basis for the development of the Guide.

 A Level 3 PSA is explicitly required by the national regulations in some Member States, while in most countries, the nuclear regulatory authorities do not mandate the performance and submission of a Level 3 PSA for NPPs.
-Nevertheless, an increasing number of organizations in a multitude of Member States are engaged in the advancement and implementation of Level 3 PSA highlighting its benefits for risk informed decision making process and other applications, e.g. supporting emergency planning, public and industry risk communication.
+Nevertheless, an increasing number of organizations in several of Member States are engaged in the advancement and implementation of Level 3 PSAs highlighting its benefits for risk informed decision making process and other applications, e.g. supporting emergency planning, public and industry risk communication (e.g. use of Level 3 PSA for HTGR reactor in China, development of regulatory guideline on Level 3 PSA in 2024).
 The growing interest is also driven by the rapid developments in the area of non-water-cooled reactors, for which the traditional risk metrics connected with core damage might not be representative, and risk metrics related to the off-site radiological consequences could be applied in order to gain meaningful risk insights with regard to the factors influencing public health (see also IAEA SSG-3(Rev.1), 2.11(d)).

-Also, following the Fukushima accident, additional interest was expressed by Member States in relation to Level 3 PSAs, particularly for assessment of multi-unit accidents involving multiple source term releases.
+Also, following the Fukushima Dai-ichi nuclear accident, additional interest was expressed by Member States in relation to Level 3 PSAs, particularly for the assessment of multi-unit accidents involving multiple source term releases.